fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> How do you deal with project managers who over-promise on deliveries?

-> What do you think of Ruby?

-> What exactly is a consultant in the software industry and what do they do?

-> Can you make a video about how Node services talk to a C# backend and why companies would do this?

-> how do you feel about over-engineered solutions that come prepackaged and allow you to get to work easily?

 > Have you ever worked on a professional project that didn't use unnecessary libraries?

 > Would you ask a junior for help if you were stuck on a program?